AlexanderReiswich/pragma-css/docs/guide/effects.md

 <br>

-You can reset the corner roundness with the following classes:
+You can also negate corner roundness for specific sides via the following classes:

 <div class="rounded-full rounded-0 orange-bg white bold pad-m push-down-m push-right-s">
     .rounded-0